Petit Bill’s Bistro

 The menu on the other hand, has hints of its Newfoundland roots: fries with dressing and gravy, salt cod fritters, and “Duck Newfit”, these are what differentiate Petit Bill’s from its more traditionally Parisian peers.

-However, on one Sunday a month, Petit Bill’s ups the ante and goes all-in on Newfoundland food, and it was on this occasion that I showed up with a Newfoundlander co-worker for dinner.
+However, a few times a year, Petit Bill’s ups the ante and goes all-in on Newfoundland food, and it was on this occasion that I showed up with a Newfoundlander co-worker for dinner.

 The menu was lean, at least figuratively, with just a couple starters and appetizers, and a handful of mains.
 Most of the big names that you would expect are here – cod tongues, Jiggs dinner, fish and brewis, and cod au gratin.
 Newfoundland’s traditional cuisine isn’t known for its inclusion of non-root vegetables, and this was no different.
 We ordered the cod tongues to start, and I got the fish and brewis, while my co-worker couldn’t resist the comfort food classic, Jiggs dinner.